Cal Raleigh Player Props: Mariners vs. Angels

 Cal Raleigh At The Plate

-- Raleigh has had an RBI in 15 games this year (28.3%), including seven multi-RBI outings (13.2%).
+- Raleigh has driven in a run in 15 games this year (27.8%), including seven games with more than one RBI (13.0%).
 He has also driven home three or more of his team's runs in two contests.

-- He has scored in 41.5% of his games this season, with two or more runs scored in 5.7%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.